Richard Wolfe

-Richard Daniel Wolfe (1975-27 May 2016) was a Canadian gangster who co-founded the Indian Posse gang along with his younger brother Danny Wolfe in 1988, which he later left in 1997.
+Richard Daniel Wolfe (1975 - 27 May 2016) was a Canadian gangster who co-founded the Indian Posse gang along with his younger brother Danny Wolfe in 1988, which he later left in 1997.
 Convicted of attempted murder in 1995, he was released on parole in 2010.
 On parole in 2014, he sexually assaulted a woman and beat a man with a baseball bat.
 He died in prison.

 Youth

 Wolfe was born on the Okanese First Nation in Saskatchewan, the son of Richard Wolfe Senior and Susan Creely.
 Both of his parents were Cree.
-In 1979, his parents moved to the North End of Winnipeg, where he grew up.
+In 1979, his parents moved to the North End, Winnipeg, where he grew up.
 His father abandoned his family while his mother was an alcoholic.
 In sentencing Richard Wolfe Jr. in 2015 following his convictions for sexual assault and assault, the judge stated: "He was raised in an environment where substance abuse and domestic violence was prevalent.
 Richard was repeatedly exposed to violence which occurred during his parents' house parties.
 He was sexually abused at the age of seven, once by a stranger and twice by a neighbor.
 The episodes of sexual abuse left Richard confused, ashamed and full of hate".

 Along with his younger brother Danny, Richard scavenged for food from a garbage bin of a local Kentucky Fried Chicken as their mother spent her welfare cheques on alcohol, and scavenging for food was the only way the Wolfe brothers fed themselves.
 The Wolfe brothers raided the gardens kept by Portuguese immigrants to steal their tomatoes and carrots in the summertime and soon moved on to breaking into cars to steal any valuables that might be inside to raise money for food.
 Starting at the age of 9, Richard took to wearing a red bandana, which later became the symbol of the Indian Posse.
 For a class assignment about his future ambitions, he wrote "Richard-Wealthy and Powerful".
 Richard was placed "in care" at foster homes a number of times, and to escape the abuse always ran away.
 The journalist Jon Friesen wrote about the Wolfe brothers: "By the time they were about ten or eleven years old, Danny and Richard were quite accustomed to raising themselves.
 They had no regard for conventional rules or morality.
 They saw themselves as survivors and were prepared to do whatever it took to make it".